lastpunk9999/noun-scout-contract/docs/NounSeek.md

 function baseReimbursementBPS() external view returns (uint16)
 ```

-A portion of donated funds are sent to the address performing a match; owner can update
+A portion of donated funds are sent to the address performing a match

+##### Details

+> Owner can update

 #### Returns